Sixzero/diabtrend-deeplearn-camera/README.md

 }
 ```

-- apiKey: will be used for authorization when downloading the food recognition model.
+- apiKey: Will be used for authorization when downloading the food recognition model.
 It will happen on the first instantiation of the camera.
 Also we use this API key for telemetry data.
+The pricing for the API key is discussed with DiabTrend.
+It is offered on a usage-based(only successful ones) and yearly licensing model.
+Contact DiabTrend to learn more: https://diabtrend.com/contact.

 ## Interacting with the food database